Skip to main content

 In Oregon, there are other specific programs that can help you save money.
 The Energy Trust of Oregon offers rebates for energy-efficient products.

-Meanwhile, the Home Electrification and Appliance Rebate (HEAR) in Oregon will give you up to 100% of the costs of an electric heat pump as well as the cost of other appliances that use electricity.
+Meanwhile, the Home Electrification and Appliance Rebate (HEAR) in Oregon will give you up to 100% of the costs of an electric heat pump, as well as the cost of other appliances that use electricity.
 This program is designed to help low-income and middle-income households, so low-income households can receive a credit worth up to 100% or $14,000.
 Middle-income households can get a credit of up to 50%.

 There are many different state, federal, and local programs that can help you lower the overall costs of a new AC unit.
 When you meet with one of our HVAC technicians, we can discuss the best methods for lowering your overall air conditioner replacement cost.